gry-man/Pax-Documents/spacelaw.md

 - **Definition:** Intentional killing of multiple crew members.
 - **Punishment:** Permanent brig time, job ban, possible ban. (no bail)

+## Central Command Executive Orders <a name="central-command-executive-orders"></a>

+### Executive Order #1

+Central Command issues the following executive order pertaining to non-English or cipher language speaking individuals in general comms:

+1. **Identification and Detainment:** Any individual found communicating in a language other than English or utilizing cipher language in general communications shall be immediately detained and transported to Pax Security Station for further investigation.

+2. **Suspicion of Affiliation:** It is presumed that individuals communicating in non-English or cipher languages may be affiliated with enemy organizations, as such organizations are known to employ aliens utilizing cipher language to conceal their communications.

+3. **Permanent Brig Sentence:** Upon arrival at Pax Security Station, individuals identified under this executive order shall be subject to a permanent brig sentence, with their headsets confiscated to prevent further unauthorized communication.

+4. **English Proficiency Test:** Security personnel at Pax Security Station are authorized to conduct English proficiency tests on detained individuals.
+Those who demonstrate sufficient proficiency in English may be considered for release back into the public domain.

+5. **Continued Vigilance:** All personnel are reminded of the importance of vigilance in identifying and addressing potential security threats posed by non-standard communication methods.

+This executive order is effective immediately upon publication and supersedes any conflicting regulations.

+Issued by Central Command on 18.2.2524.

 ## Conclusion